Skip to content

 June 5, 2025, 6:00 am | Read time: 4 minutes

 Roaming costs or the search for a local SIM card are often unavoidable hassles for many travelers.
-However, Vodafone aims to put an end to this.
+But Vodafone wants to put an end to that.
 The network provider has announced the launch of a digital travel platform and a new option called “Travel eSIM”—ready for use in over 200 travel countries and more than 700 mobile networks worldwide.

-In many European countries, travelers can rely on regulated EU roaming, which allows mobile internet use under the same conditions as at home.
-However, outside the EU, costs can quickly add up if you haven’t booked a roaming data package or purchased a foreign SIM card.
+In European countries, vacationers can often rely on regulated EU roaming, which allows mobile internet surfing under the same conditions as at home.
+Beyond the EU borders, however, it can quickly become expensive if you haven’t booked a corresponding roaming data package or acquired a foreign SIM card.
 Many still wonder what the best option for vacation is.
-This is where Vodafone aims to step in with a new offer.
+This is exactly where Vodafone wants to step in with a new offer.
 The network provider has launched the so-called “Travel eSIM.”

-Travel eSIM Usable in 200 Countries and Over 700 Mobile Networks
+Travel eSIM usable in 200 countries and more than 700 mobile networks

 The Travel eSIM can be booked on a newly established online platform.
 A benefit for customers is the quick activation.
-Even those heading straight on vacation can book the option without advance notice, as the eSIM can be activated and used directly via QR code.
+Even those who are heading directly on vacation can book the option without lead time, as the eSIM can be activated and used directly via QR code.

-Vodafone’s Travel eSIM is intended solely for mobile data use.
+Vodafone’s Travel eSIM is intended exclusively for mobile data use.
 Customers cannot make calls or send SMS with it.
-Vodafone refers customers to their existing mobile plan, but caution is advised.
-Using a German SIM card to make calls or send SMS outside the European Union can incur high roaming charges.
-The exact fees depend on the mobile provider, the chosen plan, and the country of stay.
+Vodafone refers to the existing mobile tariff for this, but customers should be cautious.
+If you make calls or send SMS with a German SIM card outside the European Union, high roaming costs can arise.
+The exact fees depend on the respective mobile provider, the chosen tariff, and the country of stay.

-For calls from a non-EU country to Germany or within the country you are in, costs typically range from 1.50 euros to 5.00 euros per minute.
-It can be particularly expensive to call from one non-EU country to another, with prices exceeding 5.00 euros per minute possible.
+For phone calls from a non-EU country to Germany or within the country you are in, costs usually range between 1.50 euros and 5.00 euros per minute.
+It can be particularly expensive if you call from one non-EU country to another—prices of over 5.00 euros per minute are possible.
 Incoming calls outside the EU can also cost between about 1.00 and 3.00 euros per minute.

 Sending SMS from outside Europe usually costs between 0.39 euros and 0.99 euros per message.
-Receiving SMS is generally free, even outside the EU.
+Receiving SMS is mostly free, even outside the EU.

 More on the topic

-The Travel eSIM from Vodafone can be booked on a dedicated website.
-Customers first select their travel destination from a list and then specify how much data they need and how long they want to use the option.
+The Travel eSIM from Vodafone can be booked on a special website.
+Here, customers first select their travel destination from a list and then specify how much data they need and how long they want to use the option.
 The number of required eSIMs can also be specified here.

-The activation of the Travel eSIM is done in four steps:
+The activation of the Travel eSIM takes place in four steps:

 1. Select data package on travel.vodafone.com